amoga-io/run/README.md

 #### Flags

 - `--version <ver>`: Install a specific version (e.g., 18 for node, 3.10 for python)
+- `--set-active`: Set the installed version as the active/default version in the version manager (for python, node, java, php)
 - `--all`: Install all available packages
 - `--clean`: Force clean reinstallation (remove existing first)
 - `--dry-run`: Show what would be installed, but do not actually install anything

+#### Version Manager Auto-Install

+When installing a version-managed package (python, node, java, php), the required version manager (`pyenv`, `nvm`, `sdkman`, `phpenv`) will be automatically installed if missing.

 #### Examples